 Campaign Legal Center v.
 FEC (18-0053 / 20-5159)

-According to its court complaint, Campaign Legal Center (the plaintiff) and an individual, Catherine Hinckley Kelley, filed an administrative complaint on November 1, 2016, alleging that GEO Corrections Holdings, Inc., a wholly owned subsidiary of a federal contractor, violated the Federal Election Campaign Act ("FECA")’s prohibition on contributions by federal government contractors by contributing a total of $225,000 to Rebuilding America Now, a nonconnected independent expenditure-only committee (Super PAC) in 2016.
-On January 10, 2018, the plaintiff filed suit against the Commission alleging that the Commission had failed to act on the administrative complaint and that the failure to act on the complaint was contrary to law.
+According to its court complaint, Campaign Legal Center (the plaintiff) and an individual, Catherine Hinckley Kelley, filed an administrative complaint on November 1, 2016, and a supplemental administrative complaint on December 20, 2016, alleging that GEO Corrections Holdings, Inc., a wholly owned subsidiary of a federal contractor, violated the Federal Election Campaign Act’s (FECA) prohibition on contributions by federal government contractors by contributing a total of $225,000 to Rebuilding America Now, a nonconnected independent expenditure-only committee (Super PAC) in 2016.
+On January 10, 2018, the plaintiff filed suit against the FEC alleging that the Commission had failed to act on the administrative complaint and that the failure to act on the complaint was contrary to both the FECA and the Administrative Procedure Act (APA).
+On May 26, 2020, the district court dismissed both counts.
+The district court found that the plaintiff lacked standing to sue under the FECA and that the plaintiff had no claim under the APA as the FECA provides the exclusive mechanism for judicial review of administrative complaints under the statute.

 Appeals Court (DC Circuit) (20-5159)